hashicorp/terraform-provider-vault/website/docs/r/pki_secret_backend_config_est.html.md

 * `enabled` - (Required) Is the EST feature enabled

 * `label_to_path_policy` - (Optional) A pairing of EST label to the configured EST behavior for it

+* `audit_fields` - (Optional) Fields parsed from the CSR that appear in the audit and can be used by sentinel policies

 <a id="nestedatt--authenticators"></a>
 ### Nested Schema for `authenticators`